 I had my last session of CBT in March 2017.
 I personally didn’t feel ready but I’d had the maximum number allowed on the NHS which meant my time was up.
 However, I’d worked through and successfully completed a good 75% of my tasks and my therapist was very pleased with my progress.
 I had to complete one final OCI questionnaire, and when my discharge letter arrived two weeks later, she had included my score – 58.

-This year I’ll be 2 years therapy free.
+In 2019, I’ll be 2 years therapy free.
 I’m not cured.
 I’m still on the highest dose of my medication and I still have several bad days during any given month.
 The obsessive thoughts still pop into my head when I’m stressed and during the winter months my hand-washing still increases.
 I still become scared of getting ill when I have a big event or something I’m looking forward to coming up.
 But, I’m better.
 I’m doing things I thought I’d never do again – literally simple things like cleaning my bathroom and not instantly showering afterwards.
 I now use one bottle of hand soap a week, and last year my husband even pointed out that our water bill had gone down.
 Little victories and all that.

 Some people I knew were shocked to find out that I had OCD.
 I obviously don’t spread it around much (until now), mainly because from past experience the most common response I’ve had is “yeah, I’m the same, I like things clean” and other connotations.
 But the other thing they quite often say is “but you hide it so well!”
 Well, yes.
 Unless you follow me into to the bathroom or watch me leave the house, then I do hide it incredibly well.
 A lot of people still don’t realise that OCD isn’t just about behaviour – it’s about thoughts too.
 Being in my head is still incredibly exhausting.
 It doesn’t even have to be extreme.
 I have genuinely wasted hours worrying over whether I’ve said or done something to offend someone or piss them off.
 OCD is incredibly clever at convincing you that you’ve done or said something you haven’t or vice versa.
 Or to put it another way – it’s a complete asshole.